-This is the highest award a boy can earn in Cub Scouting.
-Also the only non-religious award from Cub Scouts which can be worn on a Boy Scout Uniform.
+This is the highest award a boy or girl can earn in Cub Scouting.
+Also the only non-religious award from Cub Scouts which can be worn on a Scout Uniform.

 Arrow Points are awarded to Wolf and Bear Cub Scouts fro completion of electives beyond the Achievements covered for earning the Wolf or Bear rank badge.
 A Gold Arrow Point is awarded fro the first 10 electives; A Silver Arrow Point is awarded for each successive 10 electives completed.